jaderAdriel/led-switch-esp8266/README.md

-# LED switch using ESP8266 board and firebase service
+# LED switch using the ESP8266 microcontroller